xpack/web-doxygen/website/docs/api/classes/reg-ptoken.md

 ## Description {#details}

-<p>Class representing a token in the compiled regular expression token stream.</p>
+Class representing a token in the compiled regular expression token stream.

-<p>A token has a kind and an optional value whose meaning depends on the kind.
-It is also possible to store a (from,to) character range in a token.</p>
+A token has a kind and an optional value whose meaning depends on the kind.
+It is also possible to store a (from,to) character range in a token.

-<p>Definition at line 58 of file <a href="/web-doxygen/docs/api/files/src/regex-cpp">regex.cpp</a>.</p>
+Definition at line 58 of file <a href="/web-doxygen/docs/api/files/src/regex-cpp">regex.cpp</a>.

 <div class="doxySectionDef">